 - After birth, gestational age can be measured by looking at the baby.
 Weight, length, head circumference, vital signs, reflexes, muscle tone, posture, and the status of the skin and hair are assessed.

-Graphs are available showing the upper and lower normal limits for different gestational ages from the mid-20s through 42 weeks of gestation.
+Graphs are available showing the upper and lower normal limits for different gestational ages, from around 25 weeks of gestation through 42 weeks.

-- For infants weighing less, see: Small for gestational age (SGA)
+- Infants weighing less are considered small for gestational age (SGA)

-- For infants weighing more, see: Large for gestational age (LGA)
+- Infants weighing more are considered large for gestational age (LGA)